About

 bgryph@gmail.com

-Brian serves on the Boards of Directors for the Southwest Ohio and Northern Kentucky Workforce Investment Boards and is a longtime Commissioner with the Cincinnati Civil Service Commission, where he currently serves as Vice Chair.
-His advocacy is rooted in the belief that the labor movement is not just about employment—it’s about democracy, dignity, and the right of all people to shape their future.
+Griffin’s civic engagement extends beyond the Labor Council.
+He serves on the Boards of Directors for the Southwest Ohio and Northern Kentucky Workforce Investment Boards and is a longtime Commissioner with the Cincinnati Civil Service Commission, where he currently serves as Vice Chair.
+In these roles, he is known as a thoughtful steward of public trust who brings labor’s perspective to governance, accountability, and public service.